mosabami/modernize-app-ai-ready/exercises/ex-5/15-itegrate-chatbot-app.md

     $ACR_NAME="contosoacr745457"
     ```

-     > ðŸ““ If you no longer have it noted down, you can find it again from the **Ignite24** Resource Group.
+     > ðŸ““ If you no longer have it noted down, you can find it again from the **Ignite24** Resource Group or whatever you named your repo.

     ![ydqt4iqz.jpg](../../media/ydqt4iqz.jpg)